Glenna Gordon is a photojournalist who loves working on complex and unexpected stories.

 She’s been commissioned by the New York Times Magazine, Time Magazine, The Wall Street Journal, and others.

 She has won a World Press Award, American Photo, PDN, and other awards and was a finalist for the Eugene Smith Award.
-From 2011-2018, she was a lecturer at The New School in the Graduate Program of International Affairs, where she received the 2017-2018 Faculty Research Fund.
-She is the recipient of the 2019 Aftermath Project, and has received multiple grants from the Pulitzer Center and other funds.
+She is the recipient of the 2019 Aftermath Project, and has received multiple grants from the Pulitzer Center, The Economic Hardship Reporting Project, and other funds.

 Her book, “Diagram of the Heart,” (2016) was a NYTM and POYi photobook of the year, was exhibited in Moving Walls 23 at Open Society, The Museum of Contemporary African Diasporan Arts, Half King, and elsewhere.

-Based in Los Angeles, Califronia.
+Based in Los Angeles, California.

 GRANTS